 Our Trusted Houston Truck Accident Attorneys Can Provide Answers

 If you are involved in a trucking accident, you may be wondering who exactly is responsible for the damages that you incurred.
 In some cases, it may not be directly the employee's fault, but that doesn't mean that the employer is not at least partially to blame.
 In other cases, the employee is directly at fault for the accident.
 In either case, the help of a Houston truck accident lawyer from Arnold & Itkin is invaluable.

 With extensive investigative resources and trusted legal expertise, victims can trust that our firm will pursue every avenue of just compensation.
-We know how to navigate trucking accident litigation and have extensive experience in trial against large trucking companies.
+We know how to navigate trucking accident litigation, and we have extensive legal experience in trials against large trucking companies.

 Holding a Trucking Company Liable